Josh-moreton/rwxt.org/content/cookie-policy.md

 We may use third-party cookies from trusted partners to:

-- Analyze website traffic (e.g., Google Analytics).
+- Analyse website traffic (e.g., Google Analytics).
 - Deliver targeted advertisements (e.g., Google Ads).

 These third parties have their own privacy and cookie policies, which we encourage you to review.